 1. Vines Won’t Attach to the Trellis

-Solution: Use soft ties or garden tape to gently secure the vines until they naturally adhere to the structure.
+Solution: Use soft ties or garden tape to fix the vines.
+Eventually they will naturally stick to the trellis if you do it this way.

 2. Leaves Are Turning Yellow